Nikkeljohn/filpcart/README.md

 ### Business goals addressed with this site
 - Build brand awareness;
 - Prensent the business value proposition with high-quality content;
-- Catch customer's attention and offer a good experience on buying a new guitar.
+- Catch customer's attention and offer a good experience on buying product.

 ### Customer needs
-- Understand the purpose of the Guitar Store;
+- Understand the purpose of the store;
-- Buy a new guitar.
+- Buy a new product.
 - Keep Order History.
 - Signup to the newsletter for receiving news and discount cupoms.
-- Interact with content about music and guitar;
+- Interact with content about new arrivals and deals;

 ### Ideal client
 - English speaking;
-- Has interest about sell or buy houses;
+- Has interest about sell or buy houses hold items;
 - Want to buy a household items.

 Back to [top](#table-of-contents)